-Nevertheless, the U.S. General Accepted Accounting Principles ("GAAP") leaves a latitude to cost allocation between COGS or SG&A. For service providers, the cost of services are also often included in COGS rather than in operating expenses.
-46 The major database used to benchmark North American companies Research Insight's Compustat automatically includes terminals and traffic, transportation and warehouse expenses into COGS for non-manufacturing companies unless the company specifically chooses to allocate the aforementioned costs to their SG&A.47
+also often included in COGS rather than in operating expenses.44 The major database used to benchmark North American companies Research Insight's Compustat automatically includes terminals and traffic, transportation and warehouse expenses into COGS for non-manufacturing companies unless the company specifically chooses to allocate the aforementioned costs to their SG&A.45

 Differences in accounting standards negatively impact the reliability of economic analysis.
-The example below provides evidence of a distortion of the results yielded by application of the Berry Ratio after reclassification of company's costs.
+The example below provides evidence of distortion of the results yielded by application of the Berry Ratio after reclassification of company's costs.
 For instance, if gross profit stands at EUR 12 million with operating expenses at EUR 8 million, the Berry ratio results in 1.5.
 Further, if part of these operating costs are reclassified into COGS and OE mark EUR 4 million instead, the Berry Ratio results in 2.
-This constitutes a significant increase from the initial results.48
+This constitutes a significant increase from the initial results.
+46

-The OECD Guidelines acknowledge that the Berry Ratio is highly sensitive to classification of costs as operating expenses that may result in comparability issues.
+The OECD Guidelines acknowledge that the Berry Ratio is highly sensitive to classification of costs as operating expense that may result in comparability issues.
 The Guidelines also address the issue of pass-through costs that may subsequently arise, however, they do not provide guidance on which costs should be allocated to operating expenses.
-49 In Europe, the matter of cost allocation becomes even more complicated due to differences in the accounting and database cost classification practices across 28 European Union Member States.
+47 In Europe, the matter of cost allocation becomes even more complicated due to differences in the accounting and database cost classification practices across 28 European Union Member States.
 For instance, data on COGS in Bureau van Dijk's Amadeus database for Europe is quite scarce.
 Another challenge is that gross profit may be calculated either by subtracting COGS or Material Costs ("MC").
-While MC relate
+While MC relate only to purchases of materials used for manufacturing of a product or provision of services, COGS is a more comprehensive cost pool that incorporates all direct production costs, including overhead, labor costs, and the costs occurred to bring inventory to its current location and condition.
+48 Such differences yield additional hurdles in aligning measurement of gross profit across EU companies.
+49